-Old Requirement: 4 hours of mandatory continuing legal education in legal ethics every three years.
-New Requirement: 4 hours of mandatory continuing legal education in legal ethics every two years.
-In addition (this has not changed) paralegals must have 4 hours of mandatory continuing legal education in general law or an area of specialized law every two years.
-USD offers continuing education classes on a regular basis covering areas such as Ethics, Intellectual Property, Computerized Legal Research and many others.
+Yes.
+Section 6450(d) of the California Business and Professional Code, pertaining to paralegals, requires 4 hours of mandatory continuing legal education in legal ethics every two years and 4 hours of mandatory continuing legal education in general law or an area of specialized law every two years.
+USD offers continuing education classes on a regular basis on a variety of topics.

 What makes USD’s program better than the others?

 USD’s Paralegal Program is the oldest ABA approved program in San Diego.
-For over 30 years, we have established our reputation nationwide as well as here in San Diego.
+For 40 years, we have established our reputation nationwide as well as here in San Diego.
 USD students benefit from an on-campus law library, faculty who are practicing attorneys, and small class size.

 What are the admissions requirements?

 Programs are available to both graduates and undergraduates.
-Each student’s qualifications are reviewed with a Program Assistant during their personal interview.
+Each student’s qualifications are reviewed with a Program Manager during their personal interview.
 This should be arranged by contacting the Program Office.

 Can I get Financial Aid?